Lande21/RolandeU.github.io/README.md

 - Guasha my face for a minute and applyed moisturizer , did Laundry
 - i didnt go to work today i took water
 - Make breakfast/lunch of Bread, avocado  and omelette and orange
-- IIt was a snow blizzard today and i stayed inside
+- It was a snow blizzard today and i stayed inside
+- i talked to my mon and helped sist delete snap chat
 - Get to work and give my all in I did zone, Freight z rack and tech, PF and check lanes
 - Get back and have /LC made dinner
 [ i had a rude attitude guest on the texh call today who almost made me lose it]